tolgee/documentation/blog/2022-03-21-new-translation-tools-released.md

 In the Tolgee cloud, both services are enabled and every user has [10 000 credits per month](https://tolgee.io/pricing) to spend.
 One credit currently equals one source string character sent to a single service.
 So when you have both AWS and Google services enabled, and you open an edition of 10 characters translation, it will cost you 20 credits.
-However, if you run out of credits, just contact us, and we will add some more.
+If you run out of credits, you can buy Extra Machine Translation credits according to your needs in the app Billing section.

 In the language settings, you can enable or disable Machine Translation for specific languages and check how many credits you still have to spend.